 The product was used in the ceramic industry, principally in pottery, porcelain, enamel wares, also enamel brick and tile, being a constituent of both the body and the glaze, but more especially the latter.
-For the characteristics, grades, and marketing data of feldspar, the reader is referred to the excellent paper by Prof. Watts1 and quoted in our report of last year.2
+For the characteristics, grades, and marketing data of feldspar, the reader is referred to the excellent paper by Prof. Watts1 and

 The requirements of the pottery trade demand that in general the percentage of free silica associated with the feldspar be less than 20%, and in some cases the potters specify less than 5%.
-An important factor, also, is the iron-bearing minerals frequently present in pegmatites and granites, such as biotite (black mica), garnet, hornblende, and black tournaline.
+An important factor, also, is the iron-bearing minerals frequently present in pegmatites and granites, such as biotite (black mica), garnet, hornblende, and black tourmaline.
 Feldspar for pottery uses should be practically free of these.
 The white, potash-mica, muscovite, is not particularly objectionable except that, being in thin, flexible plates, it does not readily grind to a fineness required for the feldspar.